vismodo/Python3-Text-Editor/README.md

 # Python3-Text-Editor
-This repository is a template to create your own code/text editor that will suite your needs
+This repository is a template to create your own code/text editor that will suite your needs.

 ## Demonstration
-Here is a demonstration of tis repository.
+Here is a demonstration of this repository.
 The same text comes out in macOS TextEdit too.
 ![demo](https://github.com/VismayaAtreya/Python3-Text-Editor/blob/master/Demonstration.gif)

 ## Running the code